gilch/hissp/README.md

 Hissp macros and reader macros can return any type of object.
-If you return a string the compiler will assume it's either a qualified symbol or plain identifier (and embed it verbatim).
+If you return a string the compiler will assume it's either a qualified symbol or plain identifier (and emit it verbatim).
-But the string *could* contain almost arbitrary Python code instead, like a SQL injection attack.
+But, like a SQL injection attack, the string *could* contain almost arbitrary Python code instead.

 Howerver, the whole point of Hissp is syntactic macros.
 If you wanted to do string metaprogramming you could have just used `exec()`,